top of page

 That’s it.
 That’s all I remember.

-Except that at some point after that, maybe a few days, a week, a month or something like that, Paul allowed me to make up and apologize to him.
+Except that at some point after that - maybe a few days, a week, a month or something like that - Paul allowed me to make up and apologize to him.
 Which resulted in him immediately forgiving me.
 And after that I’ll be doggoned if we didn’t actually become friends.
 And eventually best friends for life.
 Even to this day.
 Go figure.
 Hmm?

 I mean, dear reader, the Lord sure do know how to work in mysterious ways, don’t He now?
-Even for young fools like me.

 So that, boys n' girls, is how I first met Paul Hahn.